Back To Search Results

 Favorable factors contributing to the clearance of lower pole calyceal stones with ESWL include stone size less than 10 mm, absence of other stones (ensuring maximal shockwave exposure to the solitary calyceal stone for optimal fragmentation), a favorable infundibulopelvic angle, and an infundibular width greater than 4 mm.[12][13][14][15]
 Stone composition and visibility significantly impact treatment outcomes.
 While ESWL effectively fragments uric acid stones, their radiolucency can pose challenges for fluoroscopic visualization.
 In such cases, intravenous contrast or diluted contrast can be gently injected directly into the affected ureter via a retrograde ureteral catheter.

 While calcium oxalate monohydrate, cystine, and calcium phosphate stones are considered relatively resistant to ESWL, their variable compositions often render them susceptible to fragmentation by lithotripsy.[16]
-However, staghorn stones are typically better addressed through alternative treatment modalities, primarily due to their substantial size.
+However, staghorn stones are typically better addressed through alternative treatment modalities due to their substantial size and irregular shape.
 Stone density, measured by Hounsfield units (HU) on a noncontrast computed tomography (CT) scan, is another crucial consideration before ESWL.
 Several studies have highlighted that ESWL yields superior outcomes for stones measuring less than 1000 HU, with the stone-free rate declining as the HU value surpasses this threshold.[17][18][19][20][21]

 In addition to stone characteristics, several patient-specific factors help determine the optimal treatment approach for urolithiasis.[22][23]